 Students investigate how Connecticut citizens participated in the American Revolution, looking at issues from both the Patriot and Loyalist perspectives.
 Through a variety of student activities, the dramatic sequence of events from 1763-1783 that led to American independence is brought to life in the Making Connecticut exhibition and other hands-on museum spaces.
 Students examine reproduction artifacts and analyze a primary source document to explore life in Connecticut during this time.
 Using quill pens, students join the cause by signing an "oath of allegiance."

-Ask about our fee reductions for this program, which are made possible by the Society of the Cincinnati in the State of Connecticut.
+This program is available at a discounted rate thanks to the generosity of the Society of the Cincinnati in the State of Connecticut.

 Please note: For \$3/student, add on a Primary Source Workshop for a deeper dive into the experiences of everyday Connecticut residents living through the American Revolution, through their own words.
-See page 5.
+See page 6.